Modern paganism and LGBTQ people

 Queer Pagan flag combining a pentacle and LGBTQ+ rainbow.

 The intersections of LGBTQ people with Modern paganism vary considerably among different paths, sects, and belief systems.

-Community demographics and LGBTQ prevalance
+Community demographics and LGBTQ prevalence

 Orientation

 In her 1995 book Never Again The Burning Times, Loretta Orion published results of a survey of the Modern pagan community she conducted in the mid-1980s (Note: The survey beginning and end times are vague in the book, giving loose bounds between 1983 and 1985.) which received 189 responses.
 Orion found 61% reported as heterosexual, 11% reported as homosexual, and 28% as bisexual.